Battle of Bysjön: Battle

-Early in the morning on Sunday 22 December, the Norwegian soldiers under the command of Sehestedt marched out on the ice again.
+Early in the morning on Sunday 22 December, the Dano-Norwegian soldiers under the command of Sehestedt marched out on the ice again.
 The Swedish forces were estimated to be about 4000 infantry and cavalrymen, as well as 5 or 6 cannon.
 The local farmers were at the opening in the lake ice, with two companies of cavalry and a few hundred Finnish soldiers on their flanks.
 The left wing was standing at Skogslund on the western shore of the lake, while the right wing was on the eastern shore, where steep cliffs plunged into the water.
 The Norwegians made repeated attempts to cross the opening with long boards, with no success.
 Their vulnerable position on the ice caused major Norwegian losses.

 At sunset, a number of factors made it possible for the Norwegian soldiers to break through.
 The Swedes were running out of bullets and gunpowder.
 Some of the defenders cut out the tin buttons of their clothes to use as bullets.
 Captain Hansson, who commanded the Swedish left wing, took a bullet in the shoulder and couldn't continue in command.
 The defending farmers became disordered and fled in different directions in the dark.
 A detachment of the Akershusiske Regiment commanded by Lieutenant Colonel Georg Reichwein (1593–1667) finally managed to get around and occupy a hill west of the lake, from which they could fire flanking fire at the Swedish barricade.
 A contemporary account described the sequence of events: "The Peasants had to save themselves by fleeing and each went home to his Home."